Introduction to the Japan Foundation

 The Japan Foundation Center for Global Partnership has also been established as the division that is primarily responsible for intellectual exchange in the United States.

 The Japan Foundation Asia Center aims to foster awareness of empathy and coexistence as neighbors who live together among the residents of Asia through exchange and collaboration.
 To that end, it implements projects in diverse fields, such as art and culture, sports, Japanese-language education and academic exchange.

 Reference： Application flow-chart

-Refer to the Program Guidelines for Fiscal Year 2016 and identify the program that matches the project that you or your organization are planning.
+Refer to the Program Guidelines for Fiscal Year 2016 and identify the program that matches the project that you or your organization is planning.

 The areas and countries that are eligible for the Japan Foundation programs are provided in "List of Applicable Areas and Countries in the Japan Foundation Programs for Fiscal Year 2017".
 (See the table below.)
 As there are programs that are applicable only for projects related to some areas and countries, please read the explanation about each program carefully to find out if your area or country is eligible.